Aussie tourist's $65k heartache after horror scooter crash in Bali

 Amethyst's insurer 1Cover arranged for her mum and sister to fly in from Perth as she spent a week and a half bed-bound at Bali's BIMC Hospital — including during a series of earthquakes that rocked the island, causing the hospital to be evacuated.

 She said staff at the hospital "exceeded her expectations" but their expenses were high.
-All up, the total cost to Amethyst was S$62,000 ($65,000, including surgery, recovery and flights.
+All up, the total cost to Amethyst was A$62,000 ($65,000), including surgery, recovery and flights.

-"We wouldn't have been able to pay for any of the bills, just an overnight stay in hospital was up to $25,000," she said.
+"We wouldn't have been able to pay for any of the bills, just an overnight stay in hospital was up to A$25,000," she said.

 "I wouldn't have afforded to have the surgery so would be stranded in Bali, literally unable to get back to Australia.
 I most likely would have contracted infections and maybe even lost limbs if I wasn't seen by those incredible surgeons."